leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/display/visibility.rst

 **********************

 In the Object Type Visibility pop-over the visibility and selectability per type of object can be specified.
-This will limit the visibility and selectability per 3D View.
+This will limit the visibility and selectability per 3D Viewport.

 The object types that can be changed are: